shabrina12/LearnIt-Front-End-Landing-Page/README.md

 ### Continued development
-The development of this project can be continued by adding functionality to the cart, and implementing infinite scrolling in the product section
+The development of this project can be continued by creating multiple page for each list in navigation bar, and implementing infinite scrolling in the feature courses section

 ### Useful resources
 - [Figma Web Design & elements i used for this project is published by Dmm Kreativ](https://ui8.net/dmm-kreativ/products/uniquepages?status=7)